 While addressing students at the event, the RCMRD Director General Dr. Emmanuel Nkurunziza explained that their partnership with the University of Rwanda would enable them to inspire students to focus on the latest mapping technology in the world, since this is a rapidly changing field and therefore requires young people to be stay abreast of new developments in the Earth observation field.
 He further added that the knowledge provided at the university should be used by the students in the transformation and development of the agricultural sector among other sectors.
 The Director General emphasized that the goal of the mentorship program was mainly to bridge practical skills gaps between employers and university programs in this field, and thus ensure that students were exposed to real life challenges and technologies.
 During the three-day workshop held at the University of Rwanda's Centre for Technology Research, RCMRD experts in various fields trained the students on maximising the potential offered by the latest Earth observation technologies for their benefit and that of their country and continent.

-The RCMRD team with the University of Rwanda staff and students during the laumch of the Kuza Aguka mentorship program on June 1, 2022.
+The RCMRD/SERVIR E&SA team with the University of Rwanda staff and students during the launch of the Kuza (Aguka) mentorship program on June 1, 2022.

 Officials of the Aguka (Kuza, Mentorship Program at the University of Rwanda).